JakeNTech/JakeNTech.github.io/content/about/_index.md

 Through this EPQ I discovered Cyber Discovery and things took off from there; partaking in the program for its four-year duration; Being invited to attend CyberStart Elite in 2018, 2019 and 2020.
 The final two years of Elite entailed SANS Courses, I was lucky enough to be invited to take FOR500 and SEC503 gaining the GIAC certs for both, GCFE and GCIA.

 For a bit of fun, and a challenge, I poke around with old hard drives to see what they had on them before they were formatted, along with other random projects for things that seem cool to experiment with.
 I once lost a couple of weeks’ worth of free time trying to get an AI to predict future network activity levels.
-Some of these projects even get [blog posts!](https://jakentech.com/blog) However most just end up on GitHub.
+Some of these projects even get [blog posts!](https://jakentech.com/blog) However, most just end up on GitHub.

-Outside of computing I enjoy traveling, binge watching TV series, playing Forza, reading and cooking; Well I say cooking but it tends to end up being a huge mess with one burnt object and another underdone food item on a plate.
-In this process every Gordon Ramsey meme under the sun gets sent to friends with the occasional free test of the smoke alarm.
+Outside of computing, I enjoy travelling, binge-watching TV series, playing Forza, reading and cooking; Well I say cooking but it tends to end up being a huge mess with one burnt object and another underdone food item on a plate.
+In this process, every Gordon Ramsey meme under the sun gets sent to friends with the occasional free test of the smoke alarm.

 Currently, I'm a final year student at Bournemouth university studying Forensic Computing and Security looking to move into the industry.